-- I. Intellectual Property and Copyright Ownership Observing the rights of intellectual property ownership is a moral and ethical consideration for all employees. - A. Observation of Intellectual Property Rights All employees are required to abide by applicable copyright laws and their coverage of text, program code, music, or video; they must use only legal software, shareware, or freeware on the School computer systems. - B. Employee-Produced Materials During the course of employment at Columbia, an employee may produce material that can be patented, trademarked, copyrighted, or covered with similar legal protections.
-Due to the employment relationship between the School and the employee, both the School and the employee acknowledge that all such material that can be copyrighted (including but not limited to lesson materials, books, booklets, research papers, videos, DVDs, software programs, logos, diagrams and all other artistic or intellectual works of this nature) that are produced on the School's behalf are owned by the School as a work-for-hire and thus may be submitted for patent, trademark, copyright, or similar protections by the School.
+- 1. Intellectual Property and Copyright Ownership Observing the rights of intellectual property ownership is a moral and ethical consideration for all employees. - A. Observation of Intellectual Property Rights All employees are required to abide by applicable copyright laws and their coverage of text, program code, music, or video; they must use only legal software, shareware, or freeware on the School computer systems.